Rafael1s/Pygame-Projects/Game-of-Life/README.md

 In this project, Conwey's game of life is implemented.
+The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells,
+each of which is in one of two possible states, live or dead.
+Every cell interacts with its eight neighbours,
+which are the cells that are horizontally, vertically, or diagonally adjacent.

+* Any live cell with two or three live neighbours survives.
+* Any dead cell with three live neighbours becomes a live cell.
+* All other live cells die in the next generation.

 In this, for every p greater than or equal to 14, it is possible to construct a glider gun in which
 the gliders are emitted with period p.
 [Bill Gosper](https://en.wikipedia.org/wiki/Bill_Gosper) discovered the first glider gun in 1970, earning prize from Conway.